l3erkt/AnimeINFO/docs/README.md

 Once node is installed, you will need to create the necessary files to properly run your server.

 1. Open Visual Studio Code
-2. Go to the directory you want to work in (github repository)
+2. Go to the directory you want to work in (GitHub repository)
 3. Go to the package.json file and change the name, directories, and any other information you choose
 4. Create a `.env` file, so you can test your web app locally
     - These are the environmental variables you made in Vercel